Witnica municipality – pioneering subsidy-free solar power in Poland

 Sale of Electricity

-10 years virtual PPA (off-site) via Górażdże Cement S.A. in Poland (subsidiary of Heidelberg Cement).
+10 years virtual PPA (off-site) via Górażdże Cement S.A. in Poland (subsidiary of Heidelberg Materials).

 Securing a long-term electricity off-take for any project is critical.
 Subsidy-free development can only be achieved if there is a party willing to off-take a substantial share of the generation.
 Importantly, it secures the project’s cash-flow over a sufficient period of time, which allows the investor to recoup its investment and also provides the ‘off-taker’ an attractive and stable source of green electricity.